Dd1235/LearnAI/mini_projects/Siamese_Network_Omniglot/README.md

 doubt: say A and ß (German alphabet), then B would be misclassified as German alphabet is it?
 doubt: how would these models work out when languages have similar scripts?
 Telugu Kannada, or English German French Spanish etc.

+Understanding:
-Understanding: instead of learning what characterizes a class, you compare how similar the image is to existing images to determine if the two images are of the same class
+    - instead of learning what characterizes a class, you compare how similar the image is to existing images to determine if the two images are of the same class
+    - It is different from multiclass classification.
+If you train it on apples and oranges, it will still be able to put together two bananas while testing.

 Siamese neural networks: type of nn designed to determine if two inputs are similar